Category: Environment

 Why Is Bolsonaro Harassing Leonardo DiCaprio?

-Washington (ONGC) Analysis | August 2, 2022 by Noreen Wise, Founder & CEO of Our New Green Culture, and author; Image Credit: Leonardo DiCaprio
+Washington (CAR) Analysis | August 2, 2022 by Climate Journalist Noreen Wise; Image Credit: Leonardo DiCaprio

 No good deed ever goes unpunished.
 Environmentalist and legendary actor Leonardo DiCaprio, a global Hollywood phenomenon who’s devoted many tens of millions of dollars of his fortune, endless hours of his personal time and a huge portion of his platform to promote wildlife protection, environmental causes, climate action, and ocean and forest conservation on multiple continents, particularly South America in an effort to help save the Amazon rainforest in Brazil, comes under attack again following his two sentence tweet on July 26, 2022.